-- Write to the Local Government and Social Care Ombudsman at PO Box 4771, Coventry, CV4 0EH

-- Telephone 0300 061 0614
+- Write to the Local Government and Social Care Ombudsman at PO Box 4771, Coventry, CV4 0EH or Visit the Ombudsman's website - Telephone 0300 061 0614

-- By fax on 024 7682 0001

-- Visit the Ombudsman's website

-Unreasonably persistent complainants and unreasonable complainant behaviour
+APPENDIX 4 Unreasonably persistent complainants and unreasonable complainant behaviour

 The majority of complaints made to the Council will be dealt with in a timely and effective manner through the appropriate application of the complaints procedures outlined in this policy document.
 In a minority of cases however, the way in which complainants pursue their complaint can impede investigations and lead to significant resourcing issues.